BREAKING: Supreme Court Affirms Obaseki As Governor Of Edo State • Channels Television

 The CJN stated that the court had gone through the brief earlier, making it easier to arrive at a judgment as quickly as possible.

-The PDP candidate Mr Ize-Iyamo had approached the apex court filing the dismissal of his appeal at the Appeal Court, which challenged Obaseki’s election as governor.
+The PDP candidate Mr Ize-Iyamu had approached the apex court filing the dismissal of his appeal at the Appeal Court, which challenged Obaseki’s election as governor.